 The outline of the paper is as follows.
 In Sect.
 2 we give a slightly lengthy review of the symplectic integrators and related issues to emphasize the similarities and differences between the symplectic integrators and the structure-preserving integrators presented later.
 In Sect.
 3 we review the Nambu mechanics and present a harmonic oscillator system described by three variables $(x_1,x_2,x_3)=(q,p,q^2)$ as an example of $N=3$ Nambu system.
 In Sect.
-4 we present the structure-preserving integrators for the $N=3$ harmonic oscillator and show the details of the derivations of the shadow Hamiltonians with some numerical results.
+4 we present in a general form how to construct the structure-preserving integrators for the Nambu mechanics and how to calculate the shadow Hamiltonians.
+In Sect.
+5, using the $N=3$ harmonic oscillator as an example, we show the details of the derivations of the shadow Hamiltonians with some numerical results.
 Conclusions are given in the last section.